Friday Foodie Finds: Take a tasty trip to Puerto Rico in southeastern Colorado Springs

 I ordered the Tripletas Don Guillo, which is an enormous three meat sandwich.
 It comes with pork, chicken, and ham packed inside a pillowy bun, slathered with a mayo/ketchup mix, and topped with potato stix all for only $8.
 Each meat is cooked to perfection, overflowing the bread with the tanginess of the mayo-chup, and the added crunch of the potato stix makes for the perfect bite.

-Chef Guillo Beachamp came out to the dining room and chatted with Scott and I during our meal.
-He tells us he moved to Colorado Springs about three years ago after spending time in Miami.
-Chef Guillo worked in several high-end kitchens across the Springs like at The Antler’s Hotel and Cheyenne Mountain Resort, just to name a few.
+Chef Guillo Beachamp came out to the dining room and chatted with Scott and me during our meal.
+He told us he moved to Colorado Springs about three years ago after spending time in Miami.
+Chef Guillo worked in several high-end kitchens across the Springs, including The Antlers Hotel and Cheyenne Mountain Resort.

 For a tasty trip to Puerto Rico, stop in to Don Guillo and tell them FOX21 sent you.